genesys-neu/s-plane_security/Testbed/README.md

 This command starts the script in the RU, it connects to the DU at the given address and sets the duration experiment for 1800 seconds (30 minutes) .

 ### Benign Data Collection
 For this task it is supposed that the Background Traffic mentioned above is running.
 The script consists on several tests of customizable duration.
 During each test the script sniffs with `tcpdump` the chosen interfaces and saves the pcap file.
 After that, the pcap file is converted to a csv file using the script `pcap_csv_converter.py` in the `ProcessData` folder, filtering all PTP packets and keeping only the relevant information.
+We suggest to create one output folder for each experiment

 #### Requirements
 - Python3